Dr-Mira/Learning/Lego/README.md

 > Rubiks Scrambler based on David Gilday design MindCuber-RI robot Rubik's Cube solver

 Explanation:
-> There are 3 moves defined: one to flip the cube, one to rotate the bottom and one to
+> There are 3 commands defined: one to flip the cube, one to rotate the bottom and one to
 > rotate the whole cube.
 All of them can do clockwise or counterclockwise based on
 > their direction parameter (-1 or 1).
-Those 3 moves are arranged to create moves
+Those 3 commands are arranged to create moves
 > U, D, R, L, F, B, U', D', R', L', F', B', 2U, 2D, 2R, 2L, 2F, and 2B.
 Algorithm
 > then create a sequence of 20 randomly picked moves from this list, and perform these moves.